urbit/urbit/CONTRIBUTING.md

 # Contributing to Urbit

-Thank you for your interest in contributing to urbit.
+Thank you for your interest in contributing to Urbit.

 See [urbit.org/docs/getting-started][start] for basic orientation and usage instructions.
-You may also want to subscribe to [urbit-dev][list], the urbit development mailing list.
-For specific information on contributing to the urbit interface, see its [contribution guidelines][interface].
+You may also want to subscribe to [urbit-dev][list], the Urbit development mailing list.
+For specific information on contributing to the Urbit interface, see its [contribution guidelines][interface].

 [start]: https://urbit.org/docs/getting-started/#arvo